cs3451/f19-a3/README.md

 - For Soft Shadows, you should add a "size" to each light, and each time a light ray is needed, sample from across the light.
 There are two approaches you can choose from.
 - For Motion Blur, you should enhance the supersampling implemented for anti-aliasing so that each ray cast into the scene should have a random time in the video frame time interval associated with it, and that time should be used to compute all relevant properties of objects.

-All of your videos should be generated at 640x480, with the same vertical field of view as in the sample code.
-(If you tried to use the current code to generate a non-square video, the sphere's would be distorted).
+All of your videos should be generated at 640x480.

 ## Details